hareshkh/jash/README.md

 This is a python program that emulates a linux terminal.

 ### How to use
-Run `python -m jash.shell` after going into the project directory
+Run `python -m jash` after going into the project directory